kibook/s1kd-tools/tools/s1kd-defaults/README.md

 -j, --brexmap &lt;map&gt;
 Use a custom `.brexmap` file to map a BREX DM to a `.defaults` or `.dmtypes` file.

+-o, --dir &lt;dir&gt;
+Initialize or manage configuration files in &lt;dir&gt; instead of the current directory.
+If &lt;dir&gt; does not exist, it will be created.

 -s, --sort
 Sort the entries alphabetically for either file/output format.